 With the widespread idealization of beauty in the media, many people have increased awareness about their bodies.
 The comments of relatives, friends, and partners about weight gain and loss can have devastating effects on individuals.
 All of these factors may contribute to the development of eating disorders and play a role in their continuation.

-Low self-confidence and low perception of self-worth are thought to be some of the causes of eating disorders.
-Having a perfectionist personality and an excessive need for control are also seen as risk factors.
+Low self-confidence and low perception of self-worth may be some of the causes of eating disorders.
+Being a perfectionist and having an excessive need for control are also seen as risk factors.
 These issues not only contribute to eating disorders, but they complicate the treatment as well.

 The Family Doctor

 There is no one “a family structure that causes eating disorders”, but studies indicate that there is certainly a frame.
 Some experts claim that children who grow up in families that are overprotective, strict, perfectionist with limited capacity for dealing with problems or have very close or very distant relationships are more prone to develop these illnesses.
 Taking a close look at family relationships will provide important information about the cause and progression of eating disorders.
 In addition, family relationships should be a part of the treatment of eating disorders.
 The family should be involved in the treatment.